NovatecConsulting/camunda-voice-control/README.md

 Next, we focus on the user task "Bake pizza".
 This will be the part of the process which we are going to control via voice.
 When baking a pizza we introduce some steps that need to be done:

-- Receive an order
 - View the order
+- Start the preparation of the pizza
-- Prepare the pizza
+- Put the pizza in the oven
-- Bake Pizza
 - Put the pizza in a carton

 All of these steps will take place within the kitchen.
 For the moment, we assume that there is only